thethink3r/Proxmox-remove-no-subscription-message/README.md

 This Script will disable this popup and remove the warnings in the repository overview.

 It works for:
 * Proxmox Virtual Environment short PVE
+  PVE 6, 7 and 8
 * Proxmox Backup Server short PBS
 * Proxmox Mail Gateway Not Tested